electricimp/AzureIoTHub/README.md

 Note:

 IoT Hub expires authentication tokens (currently, the library is configured to request tokens with a 1 hour life).
 When the token expires the client connection disconnects and the `onDisconnected(*error*)` handler is called.
-To request a new token and reconnect you can execute the connect flow again (call [connect()](#connect) and enable optional functionalities).
+To reconnect with a new token you can simply execute the connect flow again (call [connect()](#connect).

 | Parameter | Data Type | Description |
 | --- | --- | --- |